Translate a YouTube Video to English: Captions, Audio, and Files

 Step 3: Click the Settings gear iconSubtitles/CCAuto-translate.

-Step 4: Select your preferred language from the list of 100+ supported languages.
+Step 4: Select your preferred language from the list.

 Step 1: Access YouTube Studio